We create fun age appropriate packs for each student that is about 2 years of age or older.

 What is Unstructured Play/Free play?

 Unstructured Play/Free play is exactly what it sounds like — open-ended, unstructured play that allows children to creatively engage with each other and the world around them.
-Examples of free play activities include time spent running around a playground, make-believe games such as dress up and coloring.
+Examples of free play activities include time spent running around a playground, make-believe games such as dress up and coloring, building with toys and imagination.

 Benefits of Free play: